If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 LesbianGenerally considered to be a woman who is largely or exclusively romantically and/or sexually attracted to other women.
 However ‘lesbian’ is also an identity which people who are not women may identify with, such as non-binary people.
 See our page Gender: A Few Definitions for more information on non-binary identity.

-LGBTQ+The acronym for lesbian, gay, bisexual, transgender and queer.
+LGBT+The acronym for lesbian, gay, bisexual, transgender and queer.
 The ‘+’ is used to be more inclusive of other identities beyond those in the acronym.
+It is also sometimes written as LGBTQ+, in which case the ‘Q’ usually stands for ‘queer‘ but can also stand for ‘questioning‘.

 MonogamyA relationship dynamic where both partners are expected to be romantically and sexually exclusive to each other.